seeveeco/.github/README.md

-# .github
+# SeeVee
-SeeVee's public profile!
+This is SeeVee's public profile!